 APY is a dynamic number which adjusts often based on the number of delegators in a pool, the number of blocks skipped by a validator, and rewards from bridge fees.
 All of these can have an impact on the expected APY.
 The percentage of stake held by delegators typically has the largest influence.
 Pools with a lower Stakes Ratio typically have a higher APY, but have a lower likelihood to be selected as validators once there are more than 19 total validators.

-You can quickly find the current APY through the delegation popup.
+You can quickly find the current APY for each delegator through the delegation popup.
 In this example:

 1 is the current APY (17.98%)